 Step 4 — Insurance Information

-Get your Certificate of Insurance (COI) from your insurance agent and copy from it exactly:
+Get your Certificate of Insurance (COI) from your insurance agent and copy from it exactly.
+For a full breakdown of what coverage amounts you need, read our guide on FMCSA insurance requirements.

 - Policy Number: Exact as shown on your COI